 The lathe bed is the rigid and robust part of the lathe machine.
 It is generally made of cast iron because it is hard and absorbs vibrations.
 It avoids deflection due to a heavy working load.

 The headstock locates on the left side, and the tailstock is on the right side of the bed.
 The carriage rests on the bed and slides over the bed.

 On the top of the lathe bed, guideways are there to slide the tailstock and carriage over it.

 These guideways are accurately machined to make them parallel with each other and provide bearing and sliding surfaces for the tailstock and carriage to slide.
 It is high resistance to wear.

 - Inverted V guideways

 Flat guideways give a high bearing surface, minimum wear, and are easy to clean.
-And inverted V guideways give better alignment and a better guide to tailstock and carriage.
+Inverted V guideways offer better alignment and a better guide to tailstock and carriage.
 It helps to fall down the chips from the bed.

 Headstock fixes on the left-hand side of the lathe bed.
-It helps to rotate different workpieces at different speeds with the help of chuck.
-Spindle, chuck, gears, gear drive, speed, and feed selector are present inside the headstock casting.
+It helps to rotate different workpieces at different speeds with the help of a chuck.
+The spindle, chuck, gears, gear drive, speed, and feed selector are present inside the headstock casting.

 There are two types of spindles.